davefp/davefp.github.io/_posts/2013-05-21-your-git-commit-email-is-public.md

 If you browse the JSON you'll actually get two addresses of mine: My personal email (davefp@gmail.com) and my work address (david.underwood@jadedpixel.com).

 I'm not concerned with who has my email address.
 [I consider it to be public info anyway](http://theflyingdeveloper.com/why-i-dont-obfuscate-my-email/).
 But if you don't want all and sundry reading yours, consider using a fake address in your git identity.

+__Update:__ [vsbuffalo](https://news.ycombinator.com/item?id=5745051) on [Hacker News](https://news.ycombinator.com/item?id=5744736) points out that GitHub has a help page to help you configure your commit email if you so desire: [https://help.github.com/articles/keeping-your-email-address-private]()